Neutrino mixing matrix and masses at a particular point of the generalized Fridberg-Lee model: Introduction

 A Dirac mass term for the neutrinos and charged leptons is written as

-A successful phenomenological neutrino mass model with the flavor symmetry that is suitable for the Dirac neutrinos was proposed by Friedberge and Lee (FL) \cite{FL}.
-In this model the mass eigenstates of three charged leptons are identified with their flavor eigenstates.
-Therefore neutrino mixing matrix can be simply described by a $ 3\times3 $ unitary matrix U which transforms the neutrino mass eigenstates to the flavor eigenstates, $ (\nu_{e},\nu_{\mu},\nu_{\tau}).$ In the pure FL model, one of the neutrino masses is exactly zero, partially justifying the smallness of neutrino masses.
-Morover when $\mu-\nu$ symmetry is assumed, the matrix $U$ reduces to the experimentally favored $U_{TBM}$.
+Friedberge and Lee (FL) proposed a successful phenomenological model of neutrino mass \cite{FL} with a suitable flavor symmetry for Dirac neutrinos.
+In this model the charged-lepton mass matrix is diagonal.
+Therefore, neutrino mixing matrix can simply be described by a $ 3\times3 $ unitary matrix $U$ that transforms the neutrino mass eigenstates into flavor eigenstates, $ (\nu_{e},\nu_{\mu},\nu_{\tau}).$ In the pure FL model, one of the neutrino masses is exactly zero, which is partly responsible for the smallness of the neutrino masses.
+Furthermore, assuming $\mu-\tau$ symmetry, the matrix $U$ reduces to the tribimaximal mixing matrix \cite{TBM}.

 The Dirac neutrino mass operator of the FL model can be written as